 Thanks for your interest!
-If you’re a teacher or librarian, request your Review Copy of TROUBLE WITH PARSNIPS and/or an upload-able Quiz for the Accelerated Reader program here:
+If you’re a teacher or librarian, request your Seven Kingdoms Fairy Tale Review Copy and/or an upload-able Quiz for the Accelerated Reader program here:

-You might also be interested in the videos and resources on the Readers page.
+You might also be interested in the videos and resources about the World Heritage Site region that inspired the Seven Kingdoms world on the Readers page.

 Or if you are interested in historical fiction for young readers, click to read a sample of THE WOUNDED BOOK.